palourde/blog.uchiwa.io/content/blog/uchiwa-0.23.0.md

 ## Sensu servers information
 Additional information about your Sensu servers is now available in the new datacenter view, accessible from the datacenters view.
+Please note that this feature requires at least Sensu 0.28.

 ![](/images/0-23-0-server-info.png)